ccb60/OA_Calculations/Recalc_OA_Parameters.md

 did, or if there is some other factor at work here, calculating values using (slightly) different software on different computers.

-# Use python to recalculate FOCB Omega values
+# Use Python to Recalculate FOCB Omega Values

 ### Load FOCB Python Data and Plot